 Dealing with the loss of a child is by all accounts is the most difficult tragedy a parent can ever face.
-I watched the terrible pain that my father and step-father endured when my little brother lost his life to sudden brain aneurysm.
+I watched the terrible pain that my father and step-father endured when my little brother lost his life to a sudden brain aneurysm.
 He died on his fifth birthday.
-People handle dealing with the loss of a loved-one in different ways.
-Some people keep a personal affect of their loved one; others build permanent memorials; and some develop foundations or engage in other charitable work in memory of their loved one.
-Because of the loss of my brother and watching the unbearable grief that my parents endured when my brother Robbie died so unexpectedly I feel great compassion for people I meet who have lost children.
+People handle dealing with the loss of a loved one in different ways.
+Some people keep a personal effect of their loved one; others build permanent memorials, and some develop foundations or engage in other charitable work in memory of their loved one.
+Because of the loss of my brother and watching the unbearable grief that my parents endured when my brother Robbie died so unexpectedly, I feel great compassion for people I meet who have lost children.

 After assisting the customer with her order and learning a bit about her plans for the installation and display of the pink lights, I learned the lights were being used to honor the memory of Casey Feldman.
 During some email correspondence the customer emailed me the url of a website about Casey.
 I did not think much about it at the time because the customer’s last name was not Feldman.
 However, after the holiday season I received an email from the customer with pictures of the tree she had decorated in Casey’s honor.
 The tree look magnificent.
 I see a fair amount of light displays with LED Christmas lights and I have never seen a display that was as spectacular as this one.
 After marveling at the picture for a while, I responded to the customer’s email and asked for her permission to post it on our website.
 She kindly agreed and asked that we mention something about Casey.